lindenb/jvarkit/docs/VCFBigWig.md

       'first': use first, 'all' : print all the data
       Default: avg
       Possible Values: [avg, median, first, all]
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from the file suffix.
+Otherwise, force BCF output.
+The current supported BCF version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
+      Default: false
   * -B, --bigwig
       Path to the bigwig file.
 [20180122] If the path ends with '.xml' it is interpretted as a XML file containing describing a set of BigWig